Read time :

 Cost and ROI metrics

-Compare investments across different content types against the generated pipeline.
+Compare investment in different content types against the pipeline generated.
 Blog posts might cost less to produce than webinars but generate comparable pipeline influence.
 This data directly informs resource allocation and helps you build what Heeet calls a “revenue-driven content flywheel,” where each winning piece of content fuels the next.

 Content attribution models for B2B marketing